isomerpages/govtech-gobusiness-main/pages/blog/2023-02-04-post-upskilling-employees.md

 To assess if upskilling is suitable for your employees, consider coming up with a Personal Development Plan, which provides a structured approach to career upskilling, encourages employees to take ownership over their own learning and professional growth, and helps you and your employees to focus on learning content and developing the most appropriate skills.

 Unsure of how to get started?
-Check out the [SkillsFuture Series](https://www.enterprisejobskills.gov.sg/content/upgrade-skills/skillsfuture-series.html){:target="_blank"}{:rel="noopener"}, which provides training courses across emerging industries such as data analytics, digital media and finance.
+Check out the [SkillsFuture Series](https://www.enterprisejobskills.gov.sg/content/upgrade-skills/skillsfuture-series.html){:target="_blank"}{:rel="noopener"}, which provides training courses across emerging skills in the four economic growth pillars - Digital, Green, Care and Industry 4.0.
 Offered across varying proficiency levels, these courses lend insight into up-and-coming industry trends, which can help you and your team gain a better understanding of how these trends impact your business transformation.

 Discover an array of courses across different industries on MySkillsFuture, which offers courses and programmes dedicated to upskilling, such as the [SkillsFuture Work-Study Programme](https://programmes.myskillsfuture.gov.sg/WorkStudyIndividualProgrammes/Programme_Summary.aspx){:target="_blank"}{:rel="noopener"}.
 Supported by Institutes of Higher Learning (IHLs) and private training providers selected by SkillsFuture Singapore (SSG), this enables individuals to pursue further education and develop new skills and knowledge.